Chapter 5: Student Engagement

 - Sale of newspapers and newsletters must be authorized by the Office of the Vice Chancellor for Administration or the Vice Chancellor’s designee.
 Papers may be sold in vending machines on Rand Terrace and in specified, pre-approved residences.

-- Arrangements for sale or solicitation at Rand Hall or Rand Terrace, by registered organizations or by University departments, are made with the Office of Reservations and Events.
-(See the paragraph, on sale and solicitation by student organizations.)
+- Arrangements for solicitation in Sarratt Center | Rand Hall or on Rand Terrace, by registered organizations or by University departments, are made with Student Centers.

 - Businesses may not use a University post office box as a business address, nor may anyone use University space, voice network, or data network for business purposes not authorized by the University.

-- Businesses may distribute materials to campus mailboxes via postage-paid, US mail, only.
+- Businesses may distribute materials to campus mailboxes via postage-paid, U.S. mail, only.

 - Campus student agents for businesses must register with the Dean of Students, or the Dean’s designee, and may solicit business through advertising in student publications under the purview of Vanderbilt Student Communications, Inc.